 The tool to pick the best multiple in your industry

 Business appraisers use a secret weapon to estimate the spread of valuation multiples.
 They call it the coefficient of variation, equal to the ratio of the multiple’s standard deviation divided by its average.
 For a given multiple, the smaller the coefficient of variation, the tighter the spread of business selling prices.
-So you can get a better handle on your company’s value.
+As a result, you can get a better handle on your company’s value.

 This suggests a way to pick the best valuation multiple: